xavi7th/niogg/README.md

   - See [Docker Sync Website](http://docker-sync.io/) and [this article by Rohit Lingayat](https://betterprogramming.pub/improve-performance-of-docker-on-macos-by-using-docker-sync-4f46edbde570)
 - Pre commit linting (Run ```npm run dev``` to set this up).
 You can edit the configiration for this in package.json's predev script.
 - Sample package.json script to push production build to git remote server.
 Checkout package.json's push script.
+- Laravel Telescope and Laravel Telescope toolar for local development.
+This can be disabled or enabled via env option ```TELESCOPE_ENABLED=true```

 ## Getting Started